 just as well.
 Overall, though, Nick Fury is definitely one of the highlights

 COLOSSUS - The Russian member of the X-Men, that the comics killed off

 several years ago, probably because they couldn't figure out what to

-The character had a very brief but certainly notable cameo in the second
+do with him.
+The character had a very brief but certainly notable cameo

-movie, where he turned to his organic steel form and punched a couple
+X-Men movie, where he turned to his organic steel form and punched a

 Colossus was one of the first "new" X-Men introduced in the